Aishwaryabalasundaram/Venmurasu_Coding_Contest/README.md

 # Libraries needed to install:

-tkinter          -   for interactive GUI;
+tkinter          -   for interactive GUI

-PIL              -   for background images and icons;
+PIL              -   for background images and icons

-datetime         -   used in GUI;
+datetime         -   used in GUI

-Open-Tamil       -   for processing Tamil Words;
+Open-Tamil       -   for processing Tamil Words

-gtts             -   google text to speech (for pronouncing tamil words);
+gtts             -   google text to speech (for pronouncing tamil words)

-playsound        -   for playing audio file;
+playsound        -   for playing audio file

-BeautifulSoup    -   for scraping websites;
+BeautifulSoup    -   for scraping websites

-ssl              -   for secure connection;
+ssl              -   for secure connection

-urllib           -   for sending requests;
+urllib           -   for sending requests

-timeit           -   for timer;
+timeit           -   for timer

 # Running the code: